jlinoff/pam/PROPOSAL.md

    the concrete reason to add `form-action 'self'`, and it belongs in SEC-001 rather than being inferred from a CSP directive list.

-Overstating a risk is safer than understating one, so this is not urgent.
+Overstating a risk is safer than understating one, so this was not urgent.
 But a security document that contradicts itself in adjacent paragraphs and names a non-existent tab will not be trusted on the parts that are right.

+**What changed.** SEC-001 now names the Administration tab, states plainly that a loaded file can enable the setting by itself, describes what the CSP does and does not block, and lists the residual risks in order: content injection first, the `form-action` gap second, and a distributed file carrying its own setting third.
+It also warns against reading the CSP as licence to relax the default — `script-src` allows `cdn.jsdelivr.net`, which serves arbitrary npm content, and that is only safe because `innerHTML` cannot execute script tags at all.

+**`form-action 'self'` is in the policy**, closing the one exfiltration channel the rest of it left open.
+A unit test asserts it, with a comment recording why it needs its own assertion: `form-action` is one of the few directives with no `default-src` fallback, so its absence is silent.

 ## 15. Vault merge — IDEA, an opportunity worth scoping properly